mypaint/website/pages/docs/contributing/documentation.md

 {{< /flex >}}

-# Blogs & User Guides
-Ensuring users have a solid understanding of the MyPaint application's functionality through user guides, and new versions through release notes is vital to a healthy version lifecycle.

-## Tone and Writing Style
+# Tone & Writing Style
-- Page titles and headings should be in title case.
+- Readers visit a page for a reason, understand that reason when writing a page.
+- Use informative, but *concise* language.
+    - Avoid large paragraphs when possible.
 - Write using language understandable by a 12 to 14 year old.
-- The MyPaint project has contributors across the world, and doesn't prescribe the use of any one dialect.
-As long as it's clearly understood by most English readers, your preferred dialect of English is okay to use.
 - Do not assume readers' level of technical or artistic skill.
-    - Avoid using "just" or "simply" when giving instructions.
+    - e.g. Avoid using "just" or "simply" when giving instructions.

-## Translation
+- Use your preferred dialect of English, as long as it's clearly understood by most English readers.
+- Page titles and headings should be in title case.

+# Translating Pages
 If a page is complete, please consider translating it into other languages.
 MyPaint's contributor documentation aims to be a single source of truth, so decidedlly *not* translating it reduces overhead.